 What Do You Need to Consider When Going Solar?

 If you are thinking about going solar, you should consider a few different things beforehand.
-These are some questions you might want to ask.
+These are some questions you might want to ask such as how many solar panels you will need.
 The answers to these questions could help you decide if you truly want to go solar or not.

 Will I Need to Have the Panels Installed on the Roof?

 One thing you have likely noticed is that many homeowners have their solar panels installed on the roof.
 You might want to know if you would need to get these panels installed on your roof, too.
 However, it all depends on the size of your roof.
 If you have a small roof or if your roof is not the ideal position, you could get solar panels installed on the ground instead.

 How Big of a Roof Do I Need to Have?

 If you would rather have the panels installed on the roof instead of the ground, you should make sure that your roof is at least 400 square feet.
 If not, you will need to talk to the installers about your options.

 What Is the Difference Between Grid-Tied and Off-Grid Solar?